|

 </element>

-The xml data to the left will erase the rectangular area as shown below when used for sample file compare_revA.plt:
+This xml definition will erase the rectangular area as shown below when used for sample file compare_revA.plt:

 Eraser